Looking to Plan a South Florida Meeting?

 residences, two restaurants, a spa, a fitness center, a ballroom and meeting facilities, plus “beach butlers” services.

-• September 2019 will mark the debut of Le Méridien Dania Beach at Fort Lauderdale Airport,
+• Le Méridien Dania Beach at Fort Lauderdale Airport,

-formerly the Sheraton Fort Lauderdale Airport Hotel.
+formerly the Sheraton Fort Lauderdale Airport Hotel, is set to debut by the end of the year.
 Currently undergoing a $30 million renovation, the upgraded property will include 245 guest rooms, 17,669 square feet of meeting space and two redesigned restaurants.

 • A propertywide renovation that involved the addition of a new restaurant has wrapped up at Solé Miami, a Noble House Resort.
 All of the boutique beachfront property’s 249 guest rooms and suites feature new custom lighting, carpeting, furniture and artwork.
 Public areas, including the lobby, common spaces, swimming pool and on-site restaurant, also have undergone a refresh.
 Now known as BALEENKitchen, the 4,200-square-foot oceanfront eatery serves globally inspired cuisine.
 Fresh takes on dishes highlighting the land and sea incorporate exotic flavors and local produce; examples include cioppino, lobster sliders, spicy tuna tacos, calamari fritto, Caribbean conch chowder, miso-glazed mahimahi, blue cheese crusted filet of beef and Key West pink shrimp.
 Guests also can select from an extensive menu of craft cocktails and assorted takes on the classic Moscow Mule.
 Located in Sunny Isles Beach within close proximity of urban Fort Lauderdale, the hotel accommodates multiple groups of up to 500 people in 6,500 square feet of indoor/outdoor meeting and event space.